bg588/NewBank/README.md

 This document details the protocol for interacting with the NewBank server.

+Initial Log in:
+Customer is allowed to key in password up to 3 times, before the account is locked and server disconnects.

+Upon successful log in, customer is brought to a menu based options of command.
-A customer enters the command below and sees the messages returned
+A customer enters the command below from numbered menu and sees the messages returned.

 1.NEWACCOUNT <Name>
 e.g. NEWACCOUNT Savings 100